+After all of your child’s baby teeth have been pulled and the permanent teeth have erupted, the pediatric dentist will let you and your child know that it’s time for braces.
 Most kids are entering their teenage years when they start their braces treatment.
 Of course, we all know that this time in our life is awkward for many reasons.
 Everything is changing, and your kids are getting used to it.
 While getting braces will help them come out of their awkward years with a beautiful, straight set of teeth to show off, the beginning of orthodontic treatment can be rough.
 Here’s how you can help support your teen as they start the process of braces treatment:

 Talk To Them About What to Expect

 Getting braces fitted can sometimes take a while.
 But it’s comforting to know what is happening, so talk to your child about the procedure.
 Your orthodontist will likely walk them through the process, but it would help your child to have a parent talk to them about what to expect.
-There are other option than braces including a variety of braces, Invisalign and other clear aligner options.
+There are other options than braces including a variety of braces, Invisalign and other clear aligner options.
 Fun fact, Invisalign is not the only option for clear aligners, there are many other great option for clear aligners.

 Help Them Modify Their Eating Habits

 Because of the “mild discomfort” that comes with getting braces, your kid will not be able to eat normally for a while.
 Don’t worry – eventually, they will be back to eating chips all day.

 For now, they will have to choose more braces-friendly foods.
 These are typically soft foods that are easy to chew or smoothies that can be sipped.
 You can help them by asking what they would like to eat, and choose the necessary ingredients when your family goes grocery shopping.